Azure/autorest/Samples/2b-suppressions/readme.md

-# Scenario: Supressing a validation message
+# Scenario: Suppressing a validation message

 > see https://aka.ms/autorest